Common shelduck: Distribution and habitat

-This is a bird which breeds in temperate Eurosiberia.
-Most populations migrate to subtropical areas in winter, but this species is largely resident in westernmost Europe, apart from movements to favoured moulting grounds, such as the Wadden Sea on the north German coast.
+Asian populations migrate to subtropical areas in winter, south to northern India and southern China, but this species is largely resident in Europe, apart Scandinavian and some eastern European populations which migrate southwest, and from movements to favoured late summer moulting grounds, such as the Wadden Sea on the north German coast.

 The common shelduck is common around the coastline of Great Britain and Ireland (where it is known simply as the shelduck), where it frequents salt marshes and estuaries.
 It frequently nests in rabbit burrows.

-Sightings of this bird are rare in North America and are reported as infrequent visitors to the U.S. and Canada.
-It has also been recorded in the Caribbean, mostly in Barbados.
-In South America, a record of the species exists in Colombia.
+Vagrants have been recorded in Barbados, and Newfoundland in Canada.